Violin; Viola; Violin Pedagogy; Chair, String Department; Conservatory Faculty Member; Scott Bendann Faculty Chair in Classical Music

 Rebecca Henry is on the faculty at The Peabody Conservatory, where she teaches violin and viola minor, violin pedagogy, and mentors students in the Masters of Performance/Pedagogy degree, and at The Peabody Preparatory, where she chairs the Preparatory String Department, teaches violin and viola, and is co-director of the Peabody Chamber Camp.
 In 2007 she received funding from the Dorothy and Richard Starling Foundation to develop Peabody’s Pre-Conservatory Violin Program, which she directs.
 She holds the Scott Bendann Chair in Classical Music at The Peabody Institute.

-Ms. Henry is also Assistant Professor of Viola at Gettysburg College in Gettysburg, PA.
+Ms. Henry is also Assistant Professor of Viola at Gettysburg College in Gettysburg, PA and Lecturer in String Pedagogy at the University of Maryland in College Park, MD.

 A nationally respected pedagogue, Ms. Henry has presented master classes and pedagogy workshops around the U.S. for professional organizations including ASTA, MTNA, SAA and MENC and for music schools including, The Eastman School of Music, The Royal Academy (Toronto), Mt.
 Royal College (Calgary), University of Kentucky, George Washington University, The Levine School of Music (Wash.
 DC), The School for Strings (NY), George Mason University (VA) , Susquehanna University (PA), Lawrence University (WI), The Milwaukee Conservatory of Music, The University of Wyoming, and Bilkent University (Turkey).